yb66/path_helper/README.md

     ~/Library/Haskell/bin

 That puts `/Users/iainb/Library/Haskell/bin` at the front of my path and will only apply to my account's `PATH`.

+The order of per user paths shouldn't be that important as they'll all go before the system ones but `~/Library/Paths` will be checked first as it's more Mac-ish.

 ## Man paths and DYLD and C_INCLUDE ##